AMROAMRO404/User-Manager-Application/README.md

 ## Develop an Angular application "User Manager" that basically (as the name implies) used to manage users.

+### This repo is part of the PSEU training.
+Project description:
 ### The application should contain and consider the following:

 * Top Nav-bar with the following items: Home, Users and About.